Beyond Trading Data: The Hidden Influence of Public Awareness and Interest on Cryptocurrency Volatility: Related Work

 \subsection{Machine Learning for Cryptocurrency Price Forecasting}

-Due to the specific characteristics and high volatility of the cryptocurrency market, specific approaches have been proposed to forecast their prices.
-Yiying and Yaze~\cite{yiying2019} proposed various \emph{LSTM} and classical \emph{ANN} architectures that take the price, ask, and bids time series as input to forecast long and short-term price, focusing on the price non-stationary dynamics of three cryptocurrencies (Bitcoin, Ethereum, Ripple).
-The obtained results demonstrate that applying the correct \emph{ANN} architecture can learn long-term patterns, while \emph{LSTM} tends to rely more on the short-term dynamics of time series.
+Cryptocurrency market volatility has driven the development of tailored forecasting approaches.
+Yiying and Yaze~\cite{yiying2019} proposed LSTM and ANN architectures using price, ask, and bid time series for short and long-term price predictions of Bitcoin, Ethereum, and Ripple.
+The results showed the LSTM's effectiveness in capturing short-term dynamics.

-Similarly, McNally, et al.~\cite{mcnally2018predicting} compared two deep learning models, namely Bayesian-optimized Recurrent Neural Network and an \emph{LSTM} on long and short-term Bitcoin price forecasting.
-Both models are fed with trading data (prices, asks, bids, and the number of transactions) to outputs a binary price trend classification (price goes up or down).
-In their results, \emph{LSTM}s achieved a higher accuracy of 52\% that marginally outperforms the Bayesian-optimized Recurrent Neural Network and the classical statistical method ARIMA.
-However, the results are still cannot still be helpful for the investors due to the high volatility and variance of cryptocurrency time series over time, which make the line between overfitting and underfitting very fine~\cite{mcnally2018predicting}.
+McNally et al.~\cite{mcnally2018predicting} evaluated LSTM and Bayesian-optimized Recurrent Neural Network models for Bitcoin price forecasting, concluding that the LSTM had marginally superior accuracy.
+However, they noted the challenge of balancing overfitting and underfitting due to the high volatility of cryptocurrency time series.

-Kumar and Rath~\cite{kumar2020} also proposed to use only historical trading data to forecast the trends of Ethereum prices using machine learning and deep learning models.
-The conducted experiments showed that \emph{LSTM} marginally outperforms the \emph{MLP} in short-term predictions.
-Pintelas et al.~\cite{pintelas2020} conducted extensive experiments using \emph{LSTM}-based and \emph{CNN}-based models and their analysis conducted that both models follow an almost random walk process.
-To overcome this, they suggest that new approaches and new validation metrics should be explored to capture the hidden patterns.
+Kumar and Rath~\cite{kumar2020} used only historical trading data for Ethereum price predictions, indicating LSTM's slight outperformance over MLP for short-term forecasts.
+Meanwhile, Pintelas et al.~\cite{pintelas2020} found LSTM-based and CNN-based models demonstrating almost random walk processes, suggesting the exploration of new approaches.

-Recently, Chevallier et al.~\cite{chevallier2021} proposed a novel approach for cryptocurrency forecasting that improved the performance significantly while keeping the approach simple, which is an \emph{AdaBoost} that uses multiple decision trees weak learners.
-Surprisingly, the results have demonstrated that \emph{AdaBoost} outperforms all \emph{ANNs}, \emph{LSTM}s, \emph{KNN}, and \emph{SVMs} by an average \emph{RMSE} of \$23.42 per 1 Bitcoin.
-In addition to the promising results, the simplicity of the approach allows for more generalizability and good interpretability of the outcome.
+Chevallier et al.~\cite{chevallier2021} introduced an AdaBoost-based approach for cryptocurrency forecasting that significantly improved performance.
+Despite its simplicity, AdaBoost outperformed other models like ANNs, LSTMs, KNNs, and SVMs, highlighting its generalizability and interpretability.